 Dar Es Salaam Travel Guide

 Meaning 'Haven of Peace' in Arabic, Dar es Salaam began as a small fishing village and has become a melting pot of cultures, encompassing African, Arabic and South Asian flavours.
 This city is anything but 'peaceful', though, and is a bustling metropolis by East African standards.
 As well as being the largest city in Tanzania, Dar es Salaam is a major port that straddles some of the world's most important sea routes.
-It is also the economic and cultural heart of Tanzania and the main transport hub for travellers.
+It's also the economic and cultural heart of Tanzania and the main transport hub for travellers.